clawoflight/clawoflight.github.io/_posts/scripture/2015-05-31-The-Spirit-of-Brotherhood.md

 layout: post
 title: The Spirit of Brotherhood
 category: scripture
+description: After having previously looked at the works of the Spirit in our hearts and for our salvation, this post examines the effect of the Spirit's work in our hearts on our communities.
 tags: ['God', 'Scripture', 'Spirit', 'Holy', 'Bible', 'Verse', 'Galatians 6', 'Galatians 6:1-10', 'nature', 'renewal', 'heart', 'corruption', 'natural', 'way of the spirit' 'correction', 'relief', 'assistance', 'burdens', 'carry', 'humility', 'good works', 'investment', 'reap', 'sow', 'spend time']
 published: True
-description: "After having previously looked at the works of the Spirit in our hearts and for our salvation, this post examines the effect of the Spirit's work in our hearts on our communities."
 comments: True
 date: 2015-05-30
 ---